kasperengelen/gym-covid/README.md

 ### States

+Each state is a tuple that contains 2 elements:
-Each state is a 13x10 matrix that represent the 13 different compartments for each of the 10 different age-groups.
+The first is a 13x10 matrix that represent the 13 different compartments for each of the 10 different age-groups.

  - The different compartments are (in order): `S`, `E`, `I_presym`, `I_asym`, `I_mild`, `I_sev`, `I_hosp`, `I_icu`, `R`, `D`, `I_hosp_new`, `I_icu_new`, `D_new`

    Compared to [1], there are 3 additional compartments: `I_hosp_new`, `I_icu_new`, `D_new` that explicitly model the daily new hospitalizations and deaths.
 These compartments have no impact on the model dynamics and are only there for information-tracking purposes.

  - The different age-groups are (in order): [0, 10), [10, 20), [20, 30), [30, 40), [40, 50), [50, 60), [60, 70), [70, 80), [80, 90), [90, inf)

+ The second is a Boolean flag telling if the current day is a school holiday.

 ### Timesteps